kopelli/idea-bin/README.md

 ---

+## RSS Reader with AI assistance

+It's easy to get overwhelmed by RSS feeds, so there should be an easier way to find the signal among the noise.
+Things like fetching all the content of an article if the feed is a truncated/alternative version of it; Pulling articles from link aggregation feeds; De-duplication of content if it surfaces from multiple feeds (or pulled as part of the link aggregation feeds); Estimated read times based on the user's past time spent on articles; User's interests, both from manually entering them and from the articles that the user opens to read.

+### Known Projects/Implementations

+* _none_

+---

 # License
 The content presented here is licensed under CC0-1.0 (Creative Commons Zero v1.0 Universal).
 This means it is essentially public domain.
 Take these ideas and run with them.
 No requirement to do so, but a link to any idea that's implemented would be outstanding.